Last Updated on October 19, 2021 by Grow with Bovees

 Leaf Shape, Texture & Foliage Color

-The shape of foliage is the biggest dissimilarity between the philodendron and the pothos.
+The shape of foliage is the biggest dissimilarity between the philodendron vs the pothos.
 Upon a quick glance, both plants appear to have equally beautiful heart-shaped leaves.

 Look closer and you will see a difference.